 The Best Coffee Thermos for Hunters

 Of course, if you want the best, then you have to go to Thermos themselves!
-The Thermos Vacuum Insulated 61 oz Stainless Steel Beverage Bottle gets my vote.
-It is big, strong, great for all-day hydration, and of the quality you would would expect from Thermos.
-It is competitively priced too, at less than half the cost of the flask from Stanley.
+The Thermos Vacuum Insulated 68 oz Stainless Steel Beverage Bottle gets my vote.
+It is big, strong, great for all-day hydration, and of the quality, you would expect from Thermos.
+The thermos is competitively priced and is less than half the cost of the flask from Stanley.

 If you don’t mind its bulk and weight, this Thermos is perfect as a larger bottle.
 Plus, it comes with a shoulder strap, which you can use when you aren’t shouldering a rifle.
 A little extra weight in your pack is a small price to pay for piping hot coffee all morning long.